Diane Dimond Coaching

 Distill Your Vision

-As a trauma-informed Internal Family Systems (IFS) Level 1 Practitioner and co-instructor for Pisgah Coaching Institute, I bring a depth of training to my practice.
-I currently reside in Anchorage, Alaska, with my partner Norm.
-Outside of coaching, I enjoy planning my next travel adventure, spending time with loved ones, a challenging Pilates class, and the peaceful zen of getting lost in a book.
+I am a trauma-informed Internal Family Systems (IFS) Level 1 Practitioner and co-instructor at Pisgah Coaching Institute, bringing comprehensive training to my coaching practice.
+A citizen of the Cherokee Nation, I currently reside in Anchorage, Alaska, with my partner, Norm.
+Outside of coaching, I enjoy planning my next travel adventure, spending time with loved ones, a challenging Pilates class, and the zen of getting lost in a good book.

 Guiding Principles